DataDog/dd-openfeature-provider-swift/DEVELOPMENT.md

 # Development Guide

-This guide covers development setup, testing, and contribution workflows for the DataDog OpenFeature Provider for Swift.
+This guide covers development setup, testing, and contribution workflows for the Datadog OpenFeature Provider for Swift.

 ## Quick Commands